Vikesh8107/MyApp_ToDo/README.md

-Certainly!
-Here's the README template for the frontend:

-### Frontend README

 ```markdown
 # BitCoin Saving Frontend

 This repository contains the frontend implementation of the BitCoin Saving Android app.

 ## Setup Instructions